 Cumin is a medium - hot spice which blends well in curries and is the main spice in the Middle Eastern dip, hummus.
 It is being studied for potential anti-oxidant and anticancer effects.

 Coriander is also know as cilantro.
 The fresh chopped green leaves in large amounts are a good source of vitamin C. The fresh leaves are an ingredient in many Indian, Thai, and Mexican dishes.
 They are usually tossed through just before serving as the heat can diminish the flavour.
 The dried fruits are known as coriander seeds, the seeds have a lemony citrus flavour when crushed.
 The word coriander in food preparation may only be referring to the ground seeds not the plant.

-Paprika is a spice made from dried chili pepper from the capsicum family.
-The seasoning is also used to add colour and flavour to a dish.
-Paprika is a medium - hot spice.
+Paprika is a spice made from grinding dried mild and sweet red chili peppers.
+Paprika is used to add colour and flavour to a dish.
+It has a sweet pungent flavour and distinct bitter aftertaste.
 Even just a small sprinkle of paprika can deliver antioxidants and nutrients like, Vitamin A, E and B6, also iron.
 I purchase an organic paprika made by 'Simply Organic' (from iherb.com).
 Paprika is a nightshade.